react-dnd/react-dnd/README.md

 Inside `configureDragDrop`, we need to call `registerType` for each of our custom `ItemTypes` that component supports.
 For example, there might be several representations of images in your app, and each would provide a `dragSource` for `ItemTypes.IMAGE`.

 A `dragSource` is just an object specifying how the drag source works.
 You must implement `beginDrag` to return `item` that represents the data you're dragging and, optionally, a few options that adjust the dragging UI.
-You can optionally  `canDrag` to forbid dragging, or `endDrag(didDrop)` to execute some logic when the drop has (or has not) occured.
+You can optionally  `canDrag` to forbid dragging, or `endDrag(dropEffect)` to execute some logic when the drop has (or has not) occured.
 And you can share this logic between components by letting a shared mixins generate `dragSource` for them.

 Finally, you must use `{...this.dragSourceFor(itemType)}` on some (one or more) elements in `render` to attach drag handlers.
 This means you can have several “drag handles” in one element, and they may even correspond to different item types.
 (If you're not familiar with [JSX Spread Attributes syntax](https://gist.github.com/sebmarkbage/07bbe37bc42b6d4aef81), check it out).